Amusement-Cafe/ayano/README.md

 `reconnect` - This restarts the Amusement Club instance

+`listen` - Start the webhook listeners for votes/kofi

 `stress` - Sends test messages over the info event bus

 `flushdata` - Dumps all data and refreshes it (collections, cards, promos, boosts, banned words)